Harry Cooper (golfer): Later life

 After his career on tour ended, Cooper became the head professional at the Metropolis Country Club in Greenburgh, New York.
 He held that position from 1953 to 1978.
 Following his retirement from Metropolis, he took a teaching position at Westchester Country Club in Rye, New York, where he remained until his death.
 He was remarkable for his ability to work in the golf industry into his nineties.
 When Cooper died, he was the longest-serving member of the PGA of America.

 Starting in the 1950s, Cooper became the director of golf for Home Lines, sailing first on their ship the Homeric and later the Oceanic.
 They sailed between New York City and the Caribbean Sea each year from the Christmas season through to the spring when he would return to his club.
 Aboard ship he taught golf and ran daily golf clinics for the passengers and when they reached the islands he arranged golf on shore for the passengers.

 Cooper is often classified as the greatest golfer who never won a major tournament, with 30 career wins.
 Some claim this classification is erroneous because Cooper won the 1934 Western Open, which many considered one of golf's major championships at that time.
 Although in its early decades the Western Open was widely regarded as a major championship, this designation was unofficial and it is generally not included in tallies of golfers' major championship wins.
-Other male professional golfer who have had a comparable record of repeated success at the major championships without yet winning one are Colin Montgomerie, Doug Sanders, Macdonald Smith, and Lee Westwood.
+Other male professional golfers who have had a comparable record of repeated success at the major championships without winning one are Colin Montgomerie, Doug Sanders, Macdonald Smith, and Lee Westwood.